burnabysouthprogramming/1.Variables/README.md

 enemy_monster_tree_scare_green_health_after_two_days_at_night = 2
 varTakenFromTurningBecauseItsWithThisScriptFromTheBeginning = 10
 ```
-Variables are supposed to be descriptive, _yes_, however let a variable be a short description and one that does not take a tremendously long time to read.
+Variables are supposed to be descriptive, _yes_, however a variable should be a short description and one that does not take a tremendously long time to read.

 __The Face Smasher / The Lazy Potato__
 ```py